g0rzki/g0rzki/README.md

 ### 🚀 Current Projects
 - 🐘 Zoo Visit Booking System (Laravel) – Web app for managing reservations and ticket sales, with a panel for tracking statistics
-- 🐍 Task Manager (Flask) - Web app for adding and managing tasks with filtering and deadline highlighting
 - 🎫 Museum Visit Reservation (C# WinForms) – Desktop app for managing visit reservations and ticket sales

 ### 🎯 Goals